FAIR-biomed/FAIR-biomed/README.md

 The extension is available from the chrome [web store](https://chrome.google.com/webstore/detail/fair-biomed/kaacnnmpcdbebmkbcddpckgpgphhcdhn).
 Select the extension in the web store, click `Add to chrome`, and read the information boxes.
 Once installed, highlight text on a web page and press `Ctrl+Shift+Z` to perform searches.

-To install the FAIR-biomed extension manually using code from this repository, see the [develper's documentation](docs/install.md)
+To install the FAIR-biomed extension manually using code from this repository, see the [developer documentation](docs/install.md)

 ### Local URLs